schmitz-ilias/ILIAS/Services/MetaData/ROADMAP.md

 fields e.g. as a text input in a switchable group.
 This entails:
 * Introduction of 'source' fields for every vocabulary field in the database.
-* Modify the VOCAB_SOURCE constraint in the MDDataFactory.
+* Modify the VOCAB_SOURCE constraint in the MDDataFactory, probably making it conditional on the corresponding value.
-*

 Please beware of 'type' and 'name' in technical>requirement>orComposite as a potential stumbling block.